 Why Are King Cobras Not Cobras

-- Despite having the common name “King Cobra”, king cobra is actually not a true cobra.
+- Despite having the common name “King Cobra”, the king cobra is not a true cobra.

 - King cobra is classified in a separate genus “Ophiophagus” rather than keeping it in the “Naja” genus of true cobras.

-- Genetic evidence shows that king cobras have a more close relation with the mambas found in sub-Saharan Africa, instead with the true cobras.
+- Genetic evidence shows that king cobras have a close relationship with the mambas found in sub-Saharan Africa, instead of with the true cobras.

-- Physically, there are many things that make a king cobra distinct from true cobras:
+- Physically, many things make a king cobra distinct from true cobras:

-- A king cobra has larger size as compared to true cobras, and is the world’s longest snake species.
+- A king cobra has a larger size as compared to true cobras and is the world’s longest snake species.

-- The hood of king cobra is narrow as compared to that of the Naja species.
+- The hood of the king cobra is narrow as compared to that of the Naja species.